Statement from Amdi at AMDI DRIVING SCHOOL ON 05/01/2021

 - Ask them if anyone they know, or have been in contact with, is showing symptoms.

-Explain to them that you need to take a few extra precautionary measures during their lesson to keep them, and everyone safe.
+We Explain to them that you need to take a few extra precautionary measures during their lesson to keep them, and everyone safe.

 You also have some other housekeeping to do in order to help protect yourself and your client:

 Door handles (inside and out), window controls, seat adjusters, steering wheel and steering wheel height adjuster, parking brake, gear lever, indicator and wiper stalks and light controls with alcohol-based gel at the beginning and end of each training session.
-This would be good practise.
+This would be good practice.

 Many Thanks AMDI.